Chart (GTLS)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, Chart’s 29.3% annualized revenue growth over the last five years was incredible.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Thankfully, Chart’s 29.4% annualized revenue growth over the last five years was incredible.
 Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

 Chart Quarterly Revenue

 We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Chart’s backlog reached $6.05 billion in the latest quarter and averaged 25.6% year-on-year growth over the last two years.
-Because this number is in line with its revenue growth, we can see the company effectively balanced its new order intake and fulfillment processes.
+Chart’s backlog reached $5.89 billion in the latest quarter and averaged 22.5% year-on-year growth over the last two years.
+Because this number is better than its revenue growth, we can see the company accumulated more orders than it could fulfill and deferred revenue to the future.
+This could imply elevated demand for Chart’s products and services but raises concerns about capacity constraints.
 Chart Backlog

-Looking ahead, sell-side analysts expect revenue to grow 14.3% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is admirable and indicates the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 10.7% over the next 12 months, a slight deceleration versus the last two years.
+Despite the slowdown, this projection is noteworthy and implies the market is forecasting success for its products and services.

 6. Gross Margin & Pricing Power

-Chart’s gross profit margin came in at 34.1% this quarter, in line with the same quarter last year.
+This quarter, Chart’s gross profit margin was 33.3%, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin